Before you start

 Retrieving the OpenTrafficSim project from the SVN repository

 In the Java perspective right-click in the Package Explorer sub-window and select Import....
 Expand SVN, then highlight on Checkout Projects from SVN.
 Click Next.
 In the Checkout from SVN window click Next.
 Type https://svn.tbm.tudelft.nl/OTS in the Url box and click Next.
 After a few seconds a tree view of the repository should appear.
-Select trunk/ots-base and click Next (do not click Finish at this point).
+Select trunk/ots-build-tools and click Next (do not click Finish at this point).
 In the Checkout from SVN window select Check out as a project in the workspace then click Finish.

 Checking that it works